32nd Flying Training Squadron: World War II

-Activated in late 1942 under I Troop Carrier Command and equipped with C-47 Skytrains.
-Trained in various parts of the eastern United States until the end of 1943.
-Deployed to French Morocco in May 1943 and assigned to Twelfth Air Force to support combat operations in the North African Campaign.
-Remained with Twelfth Air Force, moving to Tunisia and Sicily providing transport and resupply operations as well as casualty evacuation of wounded personnel in the Mediterranean Theater of Operations.
-Reassigned to IX Troop Carrier Command, in England during early 1944 as part of the build-up of Allied forces prior to the D-Day invasion of France.
+Activated in late 1942 under I Troop Carrier Command, the unit was initially equipped with C-47 Skytrains.
+It trained across various locations in the eastern United States until the end of 1943.
+In May 1943, the squadron was deployed to French Morocco and assigned to the Twelfth Air Force to support combat operations during the North African Campaign.
+The unit remained with the Twelfth Air Force, moving to Tunisia and Sicily, where it provided transport, resupply missions, and casualty evacuation for wounded personnel within the Mediterranean Theater of Operations.

-Began operations by dropping paratroops into Normandy on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
-The unit received a Distinguished Unit Citation for these missions.
+In early 1944, the squadron was reassigned to the IX Troop Carrier Command in England, as part of the buildup of Allied forces prior to the D-Day invasion of France.
+The unit commenced operations on D-Day, June 6, 1944, dropping paratroops into Normandy and the following day releasing gliders carrying reinforcements.
+For these critical missions, the squadron was awarded a Distinguished Unit Citation.

-After the Normandy invasion the squadron ferried supplies in the United Kingdom.
-The squadron also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
-It dropped paratroops near Nijmegen and towed gliders carrying reinforcements during the Operation Market Garden, the airborne attack on the Netherlands.
-In December, it participated in the Battle of the Bulge by releasing gliders with supplies for the 101st Airborne Division near Bastogne.
+Following the Normandy invasion, the squadron continued to ferry supplies across the United Kingdom, delivering food, clothing, medicine, gasoline, ordnance, and other essential supplies to the front lines.
+It also evacuated wounded personnel to rear-zone hospitals.
+During Operation Market Garden—the airborne assault on the Netherlands—the squadron dropped paratroops near Nijmegen and towed gliders carrying additional reinforcements.
+In December, it participated in the Battle of the Bulge by releasing gliders loaded with supplies for the 101st Airborne Division near Bastogne.

-Moved to Belgium in early 1945, and participated in the Western Allied invasion of Germany, participating in the air assault across the Rhine River in March 1945, each aircraft towed two gliders with troops of the 17th Airborne Division and released them near Wesel.
+In early 1945, the squadron moved to Belgium and took part in the Western Allied invasion of Germany.
+Notably, it participated in the crossing of the Rhine River in March 1945, towing two gliders with troops from the 17th Airborne Division and releasing them near Wesel.

-After V-E Day, became part of the United States Air Forces in Europe, being assigned to AAF Station Frankfurt and was part of the USAFE European Air Transport System, supporting the occupation forces in Germany as well as carrying supplies and personnel between various stations in Western Europe.
-Inactivated on 30 September 1946 in Germany.
+After Victory in Europe Day, the unit became part of the United States Air Forces in Europe, stationed at AAF Station Frankfurt.
+It supported the occupation forces in Germany and continued to carry supplies and personnel between various stations across Western Europe.
+The squadron was inactivated on September 30, 1946, in Germany.